o Saturday 8am-11am: Race pack collection (overseas only - all Irish addresses will be posted their race numbers in advance)

 When do I collect my race pack?

 RACE PACK COLLECTION: All overseas participants must collect their Race Pack on Saturday morning from 8.00am for our tent at the start area.
 This pack will contain your bib number with an integrated timing chip.
-Race Packs will be posted to all Irish participants towards the start of July
+Race Packs will be posted to all Irish participants approximately 2 weeks in advance of the event.

 Can my race pack be posted to me?

-POSTING RACE PACK: Race Packs will be posted to all Irish participants towards the start of July.
+POSTING RACE PACK: Race Packs will be posted to all Irish participants approximately 2 weeks in advance of the event.
 There is no additional charge to have your race pack posted.
 This pack will contain your bib number with an integrated timing chip.
 You are then race ready and do not need to register in Kilkee.
 Simply turn up at the start line in good time!

 Is there somewhere I can drop my bag?